TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Organize Functions/README.txt

 %% Function to set the standrad appearance settings of each plot.
 % This function hard codes standard plot appearances.
 It is called when no
 % .m file is saved in GUI_Path/Modules/MISC/Variables (do not edit!) to
-% create a new Template_PlotAppearance.m file
+% create a new PlotAppearance.m file.
+This file is overwritten when the
+% user saves a new custom plot appearance and loaded when NeuroMod is
+% started again.
+If new components are added, the PlotAppearance.m file in
+% Modules/Misc/Variables has to be deleted!

 % Inputs
 % 1.
 Type: string, Specifies what settings to reset to standard.
 "All" to